lamps-wg/RFC5019bis/draft-bonnell-RFC5019.md

 # Security Considerations

-The following considerations apply in addition to the security considerations addressed in Section 5 of [OCSP].
+The following considerations apply in addition to the security considerations addressed in Section 5 of [RFC2560].

 ## Replay Attacks